zooteld/ombre/README.md

     sudo /etc/init.d/dphys-swapfile start
     ```

-* Then, install the dependencies for Sumokoin except `libunwind` and `libboost-all-dev`
+* Then, install the dependencies for Ombre except `libunwind` and `libboost-all-dev`

 * Install the latest version of boost (this may first require invoking `apt-get remove --purge libboost*` to remove a previous version if you're not using a clean install):